databricks/terraform-provider-databricks/docs/resources/ip_access_list.md

 The following arguments are supported:

 * `list_type` -  Can only be "ALLOW" or "BLOCK"
-* `ip_addresses` -  This is a field to allow the group to have instance pool create priviliges.
+* `ip_addresses` -  This is a field to allow the group to have instance pool create privileges.
 * `label` -  This is the display name for the given IP ACL List.
 * `enabled` - (Optional) Boolean `true` or `false` indicating whether this list should be active.
 Defaults to `true`